Mold Growth Under Siding: Causes, Solutions, and Prevention

 • Design Flaws: Architectural designs that do not account for adequate air flow can exacerbate moisture retention, creating a permanent damp environment conducive to mold growth.

-• High Humidity Levels: Geographic locations with high humidity can naturally predispose homes to mold issues, as the air itself carries more moisture that can condense on cooler surfaces under the siding.
+• High Humidity Levels: Geographic locations with high humidity naturally predispose homes to mold issues, as the air itself carries more moisture that can condense on cooler surfaces under the siding.

 • Heavy Rainfall and Water Splash-Back: Intense and frequent rainfall, typical of certain climates, can lead to increased moisture being absorbed by the siding or splashing back against the house from the ground.